1976 Republican Party presidential primaries: March–July 1975: Conservatives revolt and Reagan rises

-More than any domestic issue in 1975, foreign policy drove a wedge between the President and his conservative critics.
+More than any domestic issue in 1975, foreign policy drove a wedge between the president and his conservative critics.
 Following the American evacuation of Saigon and the collapse of South Vietnam, these criticisms grew vociferous.
 On his radio show, Reagan compared the withdrawal from Saigon to the Munich Agreement and warned that it would "tempt the Soviet Union as it once tempted Hitler and the military rulers of Japan."
 While Ford regained some support from conservatives following the rescue of the SS Mayaguez in Cambodia, he soon drew the ire of the party's right wing with a series of foreign policy moves designed to improve relations with the Soviet Union.

 First, President Ford refused to meet with Soviet dissident Aleksandr Solzhenitsyn on his visit to the United States on June 21.
-In response, Reagan publicly criticized Ford by name for the first time in his national newspaper column, contrasting the popular Solzhenitsyn to other "guests the President had entertained in the White House, "the Strawberry Queen of West Virginia and the Maid of Cotton."
+In response, Reagan publicly criticized Ford by name for the first time in his national newspaper column, contrasting the popular Solzhenitsyn to other guests the President had entertained in the White House, "the Strawberry Queen of West Virginia and the Maid of Cotton."
 The day after this column ran, Senator Paul Laxalt announced the formation of a committee named "Friends of Ronald Reagan," organized for the purpose of drafting Reagan to run for president.

 Ford followed the Solzhenitsyn affair with an overseas trip to Eastern Europe, where he signed the Helsinki Accords, a treaty establishing that the current boundaries of Eastern European nations were "inviolable by force."
 Conservatives and anti-communists harshly criticized Ford for capitulating to Soviet demands and formally recognizing the Eastern bloc.
 The Wall Street Journal called the Helsinki agreement the "new Yalta."
-By late August, Ford's approval rating was polled at 34%.
+By late August, Ford's approval rating was 34%.